weaker098/AI-WEBUI-and-MEMORY/README.md

 - **NLI / Zeroshot:** DeBERTa, MiniLM, BART (via HuggingFace)
 - **Tokenization:** tiktoken
 - **Frontend:** HTML, CSS, Vanilla JS, Marked.js

 ---

+## 🐛 Bug Reports

+Found something broken?
+Open a GitHub Issue and describe:
+- What you did
+- What happened
+- What you expected to happen

+I can't guarantee a fix but I'll look at it when I'm not being lazy 😭

+---